-Here at SFGFF we love every one of the 100's of environmental films we have screened over the years.
+Here at SFGFF we love every one of the hundreds of environmental films we have screened over the years.

-Every film was hand picked by our Screening Committee and we created the Archive to allow you to discover these stunning environmental documentaries now.
+Every film was hand picked by our Festival Curators and we created the Archive to allow you to discover these stunning environmental documentaries now.

 We designed our Film Archive as a jumping off point for anyone with a desire to learn more about the environmental films and issues we promote here at SFGFF.

 We have a collection of over 100 feature films in the Archive.
-Each film has been screened at one of our events ranging from community events throughout the year to our large annual festival.
+Each film has been screened at one of our events, ranging from community events throughout the year to our flagship annual Green Film Fest.
 We'll be adding more of our archive as soon as we can!

 What will you find in the Archive?